I. Description of Works

 - Note and record friction force (also called “drag force”).

 V.4.6 Temperature Setting

-The butt fusion welding process requires the pipe surfaces to be joined, to be warmed up to the required welding temperature by means of a heating element prior to them being joined together under pressure.
-The heating element temperatures are listed in the following table.
+The fusion welding process requires the pipe surfaces to be joined, to be warmed up to the required welding temperature by means of a heating element prior to them being joined together under pressure.
+The element temperatures are listed in the following table.

 Generally, the aim is to use higher temperatures for smaller wall thicknesses and lower temperatures for larger wall thicknesses.